GoliGoliTV/goligoli-backend-rust/README.md

     cargo-features = ["edition"]

+### Formater
+You can run rustfmt with Rust 1.24 and above.

+To install:

+    $ rustup component add rustfmt-preview

+to run on a cargo project in the current working directory:

+    $ cargo fmt

+To check code style:

+    $ cargo fmt --all -- --check

 ### Start the server

 ```bash
 $ cd goligoli-backend-rust
 $ cargo run
 ```

 ## Docker

 TODO

 ## Wiki

 TODO

 ## License